stewdotorg/ai-swe/README.md

-# Tools, skills and research relevant to doing software engineering with AI
+# Tools, skills and research re: AI-assisted software engineering

 An informal collection of promising, potentially useful agent skills, tools and information resources as I re-orient my software engineering process in the age of AI agents.